GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 ### Tell us about the API design

-Is there something about the API that doesn’t work like you expected?
+Is there something about the API that does not work like you expected?
 Or are there missing methods or properties that you need to implement your idea?
 Have a question or comment on the security model?